Kinematic-Chemical analysis and Time tagging for the Diagonal Ridge Structure of the Galactic Outer Disk with LAMOST Red Giant Branch Stars: Results and Discussion

-In order to better represent these six ridges, we named them R1, R2, R3, R4, R5 and R6 (ridges in vertical velocity diagram) from the bottom left to the upper right of each panel as we see in the Fig. \ref{f-Vr-Vz}.
-The R1, R2, R4, R5 and R6 ridges are relatively stable and R3 is evolving with time, which is manifesting there are two kinds of ridge with different kinds of origins.
-Furthermore, we then make more analysis using another way, Fig. \ref{Lz-vphi-Vr} shows the ridge features in the L$_z$ and V$_\phi$ plane coloured by the radial velocity, focusing on the five ridges on the left column we could clearly see the third ridge has fluctuations and the others keep relatively stable, this confirms that two types of ridges could possibly have two kinds of dynamical mechanisms.
-What's more, the north and south distribution is also displayed in the middle and right columns, the ridge features marked by the fuchsia dashed line and conclusions are still robust as we see in the three columns.
-Notice that the velocity error of 2-4 kms$^{-1}$ and distance error of 10-15$\%$ will not change the physical conclusions about ridge in this work.
+Furthermore, we then make more analysis using angular momentum, Fig. \ref{Lz-vphi-Vr} shows the ridge features in the $L_Z$ and $V_\phi$ plane coloured by the radial velocity.
+By focusing on the five ridges on the left column we could clearly see the third ridge has fluctuations and the others keep relatively stable, this also confirms two kinds of dynamical mechanisms again.
+What's more, the north and south distribution is also displayed in the middle and right columns, the ridge features marked by the fuchsia dashed lines.
+It is displaying the north-south difference especially for the third and fifth one, by focusing on the third row panels we can see the north third ridge is weaker than that in the north and the fifth ridge is reversed.
+Notice that the velocity error of 2$-$4 km s$^{-1}$ and distance error of 10$-$15$\%$ will not change the physical conclusions about ridge in this work.

-We also have analyzed the distribution of 3D angular momentum of RGB stars in the R-V$_\phi$ plane.
-It is shown that the L$_x$ and L$_z$ has increasing trend along with R, in contrast the L$_y$ has decreasing trend in Fig. \ref{Lxyz}.
-There are almost no ridge features except the middle panel shown as the black dashed line.
+We also have also analyzed the distribution of 3D angular momentum of RGB stars in the $R$-$V_\phi$ plane.
+It is shown that the $L_x$ and $L_z$ has increasing trend along with $R$, in contrast to the $L_y$, which has decreasing trend in Fig. \ref{Lxyz}.
+There are almost no ridge features except the middle panel, which has ridge signal shown as the black dashed lines corresponding to the R6 ridge.